sevenon/sevenon.github.io/bminus/language-syntax.md

 Assignment statement
 --------------------

-Assignments are statements, rather than expressions as in C.
+Assignments are statements, not expressions as in C.

 ```c
 i = i + 1; // OK